oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Resource server acting as client

-As part of completing a request, a resource server in Domain A may need to access a resource server in Domain B. This requires the resource server in Domain A to obtain an Access Token from an authorization server in Domain B, which it may then be presented to the resource server in Domain B. A Resource server in Domain B may use the flows described in this specification by assuming the role of a client when attempting to access the resource server in Domain B. Resources servers may act as clients if the following is true:
+As part of completing a request, a resource server in Domain A may need to access a resource server in Domain B. This requires the resource server in Domain A to obtain an Access Token from an authorization server in Domain B, which it may then be presented to the resource server in Domain B. A Resource server in Domain A may use the flows described in this specification by assuming the role of a client when attempting to access the resource server in Domain B. Resources servers may act as clients if the following is true:

 * The resource server has the ability to determine the authorization server of the protected resource outside its trust domain.
 * Authorization Server B is reachable by the resource server and is able to perform the appropriate client authentication (if required).